kabk/go-theses-17-manus-nijhoff/src/writings/chapter-as-I-walk-through-the-silicon-valley.md

-The Renegade and Gonzo outline the characteristics of Silicon Valley.
-Optimo sees the bright side.
+The Renegade and Gonzo discover the influence of Silicon Valley's technology.

 # As I walk through the Silicon Valley

 GON:
-Have you seen the new HBO series Silicon Valley?
-I can totally recommend it.
-If you're interested in the birthplace of GAFAM and the insane business climate there, it's worth watching.

-> “In the high-tech gold rush of modern Silicon Valley, the people most qualified to succeed are the least capable of handling success”.
-> Description of HBO comedy series _Silicon Valley_

-OPT:
-What's GAFAM?

-GON:
 Bruce Sterling, writer of cyberpunk novels and design critic, argued in 2014 that it doesn't make sense to still talk about the internet[^sterling].
 That we should instead talk about GAFAM – Google, Amazon, Facebook, Apple and Microsoft.
 This makes perfect sense.
 These companies have been shaping the internet in very real ways.
 If you are not using one of GAFAM's services, your neighbor or government is.
+And they all have their offices in Silicon Valley, a neighbourhood in San Francisco, California.

 I was overthinking this quote.
 These are the people setting our defaults, right?
-Let's call it defaultism.
-People love consistency.
-We say we want change, but we also want everything to remain the same.
-Defaultism describes the happiness and wilingness of people to use an unchanged, working design without question.
+We users say we want influence, but we mainly want everything to just work.
+We want consistent, working design.

-In the beginning of the internet, people were customizing everything, wanting to touch every part with their own style.
-Hell, the whole idea of stylesheets – code to stylize web pages – was to have a _personal_ stylesheet, which you could use on every page on the internet.
-Instead, pages would offer their own stylesheets.
-Now after that stylistic power has been moved from the individual user to the provider, new standards came to be which we are now happily accepting, _because they work_.
-Defaultism has become common practice.
+In the beginning of the internet, people were customizing everything.
+They wanted to touch every page with their own style.
+The whole idea of stylesheets[^stylesheets] was to have a _personal_ stylesheet, which you could use on every page on the internet.
+Instead, pages would start to offer their own stylesheets.
+And after that stylistic power has been moved from the individual user to the provider, new standards came to be which we are now happily accepting, _because they work_.

-GON:
-Now you mention it, it's actually pretty strange that we're all so well-synced.
-You would think there would be as much diversity as there are people.
+##IN THE HANDS OF THE DEFAULT SETTERS

 REN:
-Well, let's talk more about the people setting the defaults, because they go way beyond just the looks of a website.
+So, let's talk more about where the defaults come from, because they go way beyond just the looks of a website.
 In fact, that's only the first place you see it happening.

-One of the places where defaultism is very harmful is in the User Agreement.
-That's essentially a legal document you should read before acccepting to cooperate.
-Nobody reads it of course, and so in the light of using a free service, you accept.
+One of the places where defaultism is harmful instead of helpful is in the User Agreement[^hoback].
+That legal document that pops up when you install software or make online purchases.
+It's full of important information about what data providers are gathering and what they are allowed to do with it.

+Nobody reads it because the texts are long, full of formalities, et cetera.
+Silicon Valley has found out one thing soon enough: when you want to do something evil, wrap it into something boring.
+And so with the promise of free service, you accept.
 But to what?
 You don't know.
-And that kind of default can be really harmful.
+That kind of default can be really harmful.
+An extraordinary example of this practice was Gamestation.co.uk's 2010 April Fool's prank[^soul].
+They added some text to their User Agreement that transfers the user's soul to the company.

-I may generalize a bit when I say Silicon Valley cooperates with the United States authorities.
-But GAFAM does.
-They will give the United States military access to basically any data stored on their servers.
-The United States likes this centralized power because it's easy access for them.[^centralized]
+> BY PLACING AN ORDER VIA THIS WEB SITE ON THE FIRST DAY OF THE FOURTH MONTH OF THE YEAR 2010 ANNO DOMINI, YOU AGREE TO GRANT US A NON TRANSFERABLE OPTION TO CLAIM, FOR NOW AND FOR EVER MORE, YOUR IMMORTAL SOUL.
+SHOULD WE WISH TO EXERCISE THIS OPTION, YOU AGREE TO SURRENDER YOUR IMMORTAL SOUL, AND ANY CLAIM YOU MAY HAVE ON IT, WITHIN 5 (FIVE) WORKING DAYS OF RECEIVING WRITTEN NOTIFICATION FROM GAMESATION.CO.UK OR ONE OF ITS DULY AUTHORIZED MINIONS.

+In this case, 7500 people transferred their souls, free of charge.

-And the only thing you can do is weep and regret.
+After signing the only thing you can do is await the consequences.
 But realize that these documents are made to be uncomfortable to read.
-This here is a kind of extortion.
-It's an unfair game, so _don't be sorry you've lost it._
+This here is a kind of fraud.
+It's an unfair game, so _don't be sorry you've lost it._ But anyways, my point is that you should always be aware of the interests of providers.
+And in the case of Silicon Valley, that's big business.
+The big corporates in SV make profits from data we generate for them by using their ‘free’ services and accepting these agreements.

+GON:
+Yeah, so Silicon Valley is the capital of the Land of the Semi-Free and the Home of the Business-Savy.
+Let's take a look at the core of all this.

+## WHERE IS THE HAND THAT FEEDS US?

 The computer chip manufacterers are what made the Valley what it is.
 That industry has since long left Silicon Valley, but what stayed behind is still shaping the world.
 Right now, GAFAM are all based in Silicon Valley.